sailfish009/openstructure/modules/doc/intro-01.rst

 Often during processing and visualisation of data, only parts of a protein structure are of interest.
 This realisation has had a major impact on the design of OpenStructure and is tied very deeply into the core of the framework.
-Subparts of structure are modeled as so-called :class:`EntityViews
+Subparts of structure are modelled as so-called :class:`EntityViews
 <ost.mol.EntityView>`.
 You can think of them as a selection of chains, residues,
 atoms and bonds of an entity.
 A views has almost the same interface as the underlying entity, making it very easy to mix entity views with handles in